dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

     /// <param name="item2">Item 2.</param>
     /// <typeparam name="T2">Type of Item 2</typeparam>
     /// <remarks>
-    /// Do not forget to dispose this chain if you are no longer using it.
+    /// Do not forget to <see cref="IDisposable">dispose</see> this chain if you are no longer using it.
     /// </remarks>
     public ManagedChain<TChain, T1, T2> Append<T2>(T2 item2 = default)
         where T2: struct, IExtendsChain<TChain>